Butane Hash Oil (BHO)

 Crude refers to unrefined cannabis extract, or the oil produced from the initial extraction, the first pass through.
 From there, the oil is either winterized for further refinement or decarboxylated and infused into products such as edibles, creams and tinctures.

-The winterization process helps prolong the shelf life of Shatter by ensuring that it will not auto-budder.
+Wax is one of several concentrate consistencies that the BHO extraction method can render.
+The winterization process helps prolong the shelf life of shatter by ensuring that it will not auto-budder.
 Auto-buddering is when the color and consistency of shatter starts to turn darker and take on a crumbly or waxy consistency.

 The history of BHO